DHIVYADARSHINI/SALES-INSIGHTS-DATA-ANALYSIS-PROJECT/README.md

-Instructions to setup mysql on your local computer Follow step in this video to install mysql on your local computer https://www.youtube.com/watch?v=WuBcTJnIuzo
+Download MySql.
 SQL database dump is in db_dump.sql file above.
-Download db_dump.sql file to your local computer and import it as per instructions given in the tutorial video
+Download db_dump.sql file to your local computer and import it.

 Data Analysis Using SQL
 Show all customer records